-- A: Our stockholders will vote on the following matters at the Annual Meeting: - election of Kendall Larsen and Gary Feiner as Class I directors; - ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2014; and - $\cdot$ $\;$ an advisory vote to approve the compensation of the Company's named executive officers.
+- A: Our stockholders will vote on the following matters at the Annual Meeting: - election of Thomas M. O'Brien and Robert D. Short III, Ph.
+D. as Class II directors; and - ratification of the appointment of our independent registered public accounting firm for fiscal 2015.